Sample complexity of matrix product states at finite temperature: Introduction

 Methods directly describing thermal states have more variants (see Table~\ref{tab:methods}).
-The most conventional Gibbs state requires the computational memory of $D^2$ where $D$ is the dimension of the Hilbert space because it is a maximally mixed state that is represent by the full-rank density operator.
+The most conventional Gibbs state requires computational memory of $D^2$, where $D$ is the dimension of the Hilbert space because it is a maximally mixed state that is represented by the full-rank density operator.
 Thermal equilibrium can be represented by a single pure state as well.
-The finite-temperature Lanczos (FTL) methods can handle it by an appropriate choice of basis with a computational memory of $D$ \cite{imada1986, jaklic1994, hams2000}, and some are called the thermal pure quantum (TPQ) method \cite{sugiura2012, sugiura2013}.
-Supported by the concept of typicality \cite{popescu2006, goldstein2006, reimann2007, sugita2007}, it is guaranteed that the required number of samples is very small, whereas the available $N$ is limited by the growth of $D=d^N$ where $d$ is the local dimension.
+The finite-temperature Lanczos (FTL) methods can handle it using an appropriate choice of basis with a computational memory of $D$ \cite{imada1986, jaklic1994, hams2000, schnack2020}, and another is called the thermal pure quantum (TPQ) method \cite{sugiura2012, sugiura2013}.
+Because of the concept of typicality \cite{popescu2006, goldstein2006, reimann2007, sugita2007}, it is guaranteed that the required number of samples is very small, whereas the available $N$ is limited by the growth of $D=d^N$, where $d$ is the local dimension.
 To access large systems, tensor network methods have been actively studied.
-Particularly, the matrix product states (MPS) are commonly used in 1D \cite{fannes1992} taking advantage of the time-evolving block decimation (TEBD) algorithm \cite{vidal2004, white2004, daley2004}.
-For the Gibbs state, with the doubled Hilbert space, there are matrix product operator (MPO) \cite{verstraete2004-2, zwolak2004}, the purification represented by MPS \cite{feiguin2005} and its analogues \cite{chen2018, hauschild2018, li2023}.
-Besides the Gibbs and TPQ states, we have many thermal states in between; we previously developed the TPQ-MPS method for the nearly pure state (see \S.\ref{subsec:tpq-mps}), that belongs to the family of MPS-based random sampling methods \cite{garnerone2013-1, garnerone2013-2, goto2021, gao2023}, but provides the purest thermal state.
-The minimally entangled typical thermal states (METTS) method \cite{white2009, stoudenmire2010} has less purity than TPQ-MPS, while its purity is being improved by different devices \cite{bruognolo2015, binder2015, binder2017, goto2020, chen2020, chung2019}.
+Particularly, matrix product states (MPSs) are commonly used in 1D \cite{fannes1992}, taking advantage of the time-evolving block decimation (TEBD) algorithm \cite{vidal2004, white2004, daley2004}.
+For the Gibbs state, with the doubled Hilbert space, the matrix product operator (MPO) \cite{verstraete2004-2, zwolak2004}, the purification represented by the MPS \cite{feiguin2005} and its analogs \cite{chen2018, hauschild2018, li2023} exist.
+Besides the Gibbs and TPQ states, we have many thermal states in between; we previously developed the TPQ-MPS method \cite{iwaki2021, gohlke2023} for the nearly pure state (see Sec.\ref{subsec:tpq-mps}), which belongs to the family of MPS-based random sampling methods \cite{garnerone2013-1, garnerone2013-2, goto2021, gao2023}, but provides the purest thermal state.
+The minimally entangled typical thermal states (METTS) method \cite{white2009, stoudenmire2010} has less purity than TPQ-MPS, although its purity is being improved by different devices \cite{bruognolo2015, binder2015, binder2017, goto2020, chen2020, chung2019}.